 We diversify our commercial mortgage loans ("CMLs") portfolio by geographic region and property type to attempt to reduce concentration risk.
 We continuously evaluate CMLs based on relevant current information to ensure properties are performing at a level to secure the related debt.
 LTV and DSC ratios are utilized to assess the risk and quality of CMLs.
-As of June 30, 2022, our mortgage loans on real estate portfolio had a weighted average DSC ratio of 2.4 times, and a weighted average LTV ratio of 56%.
+As of September 30, 2022 and December 31, 2021, our mortgage loans on real estate portfolio had a weighted average DSC ratio of 2.5 times and 2.4 times, respectively, and a weighted average LTV ratio of 57% and 56%, respectively.
 See Note D to the unaudited Condensed Consolidated Financial Statements included in this report for additional information on our CMLs, including our distribution by property type, geographic region and LTV and DSC ratios.

 We consider a CML delinquent when a loan payment is greater than 30 days past due.
 For mortgage loans that are determined to require foreclosure, the carrying value is reduced to the fair value of the underlying collateral, net of estimated costs to obtain and sell at the point of foreclosure.
-At June 30, 2022 we had one CML that was delinquent in principal or interest payments and none in the process of foreclosure.
-At December 31, 2021 we had no CMLs that were delinquent in principal or interest payments or in process of foreclosure.
+At September 30, 2022, we had one CML that was delinquent in principal or interest payments and none in the process of foreclosure.
+As of December 31, 2021, we had no CMLs that were delinquent in principal or interest payments or in process of foreclosure.